MoralisWeb3/streams-beta/README.md

 ### 🔥 Automatic Parsed Data 🔥

-In a case where you are receiveng a webhook that monitors a wallet or a contract and includes ERC Standard Events such as ERC20 transfers and approvals aswell as ERC115/ERC721 transfers and approvals:
+If a webhook that sends transaction details about a wallet or a contract that includes ERC Standard Events such as Token (ERC20) transfers and approvals aswell as NFT (ERC115/ERC721) transfers and approvals:

-The Streams API will automagically parse the logs and also adds metadata information about the contract
+🔮 The Streams API will automagically parse the logs and also adds metadata information about the token or NFT 🔮

+magician emoji

 Example Body: